usama7365/Task_Management_Application_MERN/README.md

 ## Folder Structure

-The project is structured into two main folders: `client-side` for the frontend and `server` for the backend.
+The project is structured into two main folders: `client-side` for the front end and `server` for the back end.

 - **`client-side`**: Contains the React-based frontend code and components.
 - **`server`**: Contains the Express-based backend code and API endpoints.